 - Add in the remaining ingredients and mix until smooth.

-- Put 2 tbsp sized balls of dough on a cookie sheet, leaving about 2" between each ball as they will flatten as they cook.
+- Drop ball of dough (about 2 tbsp sized) on a cookie sheet, leaving 2" between each ball as they will flatten as they cook.

 - Bake at 375 F for 8-12 minutes.
-The cookies are done when they start browning.
+The cookies are done when they start browning at the edges.

 - Allow to cool for 2 minutes before removing from the cookie sheet.

 - In general I don’t cook with sugar at all.
 However, for a traditional tasting cookie, use a 1/2 cup of white sugar or coconut palm sugar.
 You can reduce the sugar to 1/4 cup or replace it with an alternative sweetener, however the texture won’t be the same.
 Saying that, I usually use 1/2 cup of date sugar and it’s fine for us!

 - Store-bought cream cheese usually doesn’t have a live culture, so it won’t ferment the flour.
 If using store-bought cream cheese, then just mix all the ingredients together right away and allow the dough to rest for 30 min in the fridge to harden the butter and fully hydrate the flour.

 - For fermenting, I recommend using homemade cream cheese, strained yogurt cheese or kefir cheese.
 The added tartness of homemade cheese really improves the flavour.
 Also, homemade cheese is softer than store-bought, so it’s much easier to mix with.

 I will admit that chocolate chip cookies are my FAVOURITE.
 I’m a not-so-secret chocolate addict.
 However, it’s fun to play with different flavours of cookies.
 Just replace the chocolate chips with 1-cup of your favourite alternative.
 Here are a few delicious options: